 Answer 8.
 Here we are anticipating contact between the mesial inclines of the lower, hitting the distal inclines of the upper.
 As previously suggested if the upper lingual cusps are involved grind the mandibular tooth.
 In general grind the inclines of the non-holding cusps to achieve anterior protrusive contact.

-3. The mesiofacial cusp of the maxillary left first molar
+The mesiofacial cusp of the mandibular left first

 ©1999 by Julius Rosen, D.D.S.